Zyvox - Drug Monograph

 • Community-acquired pneumonia

-• Vancomycin-resistant Enterococcus faecium (VRE) infections
+• Vancomycin-resistant Enterococcus faecium infections

 • Uncomplicated skin and skin structure infections